Nozbe/Michael.team/README.md

     - /js/ - JavaScript files
     - /pdf/ - PDF files
     - /img/ - images (duh!)
+	- /social/ - social images for posts that have them
 - Books have their own folders with underscore, like:
     - /_passion/ - for the "It's All About Passion!" book